 Montgomery County Office of Legislative Oversight Report Finds Speed Cameras Increase Road Safety Click below to view the full report:

 Chevy Chase Village has joined the Cities of Gaithersburg, Rockville, Takoma Park and Montgomery County in deploying speed cameras as part of the Safe Speed program.
-The Village has two fixed cameras and two portable cameras operating in the community.
+The Village has four fixed cameras operating in the community.

 Jurisdictions within Montgomery County were granted the authority to operate the cameras by the State of Maryland in 2006.
 The pilot program authorized the use of the cameras in residential areas and school zones with speed limits of 35 miles per hour or less, and requires that money from speed camera fines be designated for public safety programs.